Lawsuit Alleges Depo-Provera DMPA Injection Increases Brain Tumor Risks

 Stivers did not become aware of the brain tumor until receiving a brain scan following a physical assault in 2021.
 The lawsuit indicates she was unaware of the link between Depo-Provera, DMPA and her brain tumor until this year.

 As a result, Stivers suffers from headaches, dizziness, weakness, fatigue, blurry vision, difficulty speaking and cognitive issues, according to the complaint.
-She has undergone repeated MRI scans to monitor the growth of the brain tumor, but doctors have not moved to surgically remove it yet.
+As a result, she has undergone repeated MRI scans to monitor the growth of the brain tumor, but doctors have not moved to surgically remove it yet.

 Stivers presents claims of failure to warn, design defect, negligence, negligent failure to warn, negligent design defect, negligent representation, fraudulent misrepresentation, and breach of warranty.
 She seeks both compensatory and punitive damages.